-The federally authorized Tacoma Harbor navigation project, consisting of City Waterway, Blair Waterway, Hylebos Waterway, and two training structures at the mouth of the Puyallup River, is located in Puget Sound's Commencement Bay at Tacoma, Washington.
+The federally authorized Tacoma Harbor navigation project, consisting of Foss (also known as City) Waterway, Blair Waterway, Hylebos Waterway, and two training structures at the mouth of the Puyallup River, is located in Puget Sound's Commencement Bay at Tacoma, Washington.
 The study area also includes the non-federal Sitcum Waterway and Foss Waterway.
-The USACE and Port of Tacoma identified the Blair Waterway as the area of critical importance for navigation improvements and the focus of this feasibility study (Figure 2-1)
+The Corps and Port of Tacoma identified the Blair Waterway as the area of critical importance for navigation improvements and the focus of this feasibility study (Figure 2-1).